Meet the CAPS Staff

 Pronouns: She/Her/Hers

 In her spare time, AJ often boxes and weigh lifts.
 Spending time with friends and family is often a highlight of her day or week.
-Traveling is now limited, but defiantly a coveted activity.
+Traveling is now limited, but definitely a coveted activity.

 Career & Wellness Counseling Library Staff